Q: Who is allowed to live at The House at Cornell Tech?

 Q: Is this a non-smoking building?

-A: The House at Cornell Tech is a non-smoking building.
-Cornell University prohibits the smoking and carrying of lighted cigars, cigarettes, or pipes, and the use of electronic cigarettes (vaping) in all indoor facilities and within twenty-five feet of any entry to a building.
+A: The House at Cornell Tech is a non-smoking building and Cornell Tech is a non-smoking campus.
+Cornell Tech prohibits the smoking and carrying of lighted cigars, cigarettes, or pipes, and the use of electronic cigarettes (vaping) in all indoor facilities, the rooftop terraces, and anywhere on the campus grounds.

 Q: Do faculty members reside on the same floor as students?